How to Tell the Difference Between Herpes and Pimples (With Photos)

 - Evaluate the location.
 Do the "pimples" occur near your genitals, rectum, or mouth?
 Those are all common areas for herpes.
 Herpes symptoms are usually the same no matter where the virus is found on the body, although the location may impact the seriousness of the symptoms.

-When in doubt, it’s generally best to see your physician.
+This article is for informational purposes only and is not meant to be used to diagnose.
+When in doubt, it’s best to see your physician.
 Don't be ashamed.
 Genital herpes is extremely common.